Online Dating Mistakes and 5 Steps to Avoid Them

 5. Compose a message.
 Try to make it more than one line.
 I’m not asking you to write someone a novel, but make it a message that’s worth the click it takes to open it.
 Aim for at least three sentences.
 Don’t use terms of endearment in your first message to someone.
 If you’re going to give a compliment, give it in a full sentence: “You have a beautiful profile picture.” instead of, “Hey beautiful.”

 Ask questions so that the person you’re messaging has a reason to message you back.
 Don’t include anything sexually explicit, because it’s just not sexy and it’s going to discourage someone from responding to you at all, let alone to say, “Buzz off.”
-Spell check your message before you send it.
-The easier it is to read what you’ve written, the more likely someone is to respond.
+Spell check your message before you send it to make sure your actual intent is being conveyed and autocorrect hasn’t screwed you over.
+The easier it is to read and feel that they understand what you’ve written, the more likely someone is to respond.

 Ta-da!
 You have sent your first message worth reading.